Expert Answers with Ryan Williamson: How does the impeachment process work?

 1. Can you generally explain how the impeachment process works and where we are in that process?

-We are still relatively early in the process of impeachment.
 Under the Constitution, the House alone has the power to formally charge—that is, impeach—a federal official.
 A House majority can accomplish this by adopting articles of impeachment, which are effectively written accusations.

 The Senate alone has the power to try an impeachment and render a verdict regarding whether the president should be removed from office and possibly barred from holding office in the future as well.
 Two-thirds of Senators must agree to convict and remove.